Every so often, someone asks if VLC could support MIDI, the de-facto industry standard for digital music instruments.

 As a matter of facts, VLC already supports MIDI - to some extent.

-The Standard MIDI Files (*.MID) parser plugin
+The Standard MIDI Files (*.MID

 was published in October 2007.

-In April 2008, RIFF files (*.RMI) support was added.
+In April 2008, RIFF files (*.RMI

 That plugin was in VLC releases since version 0.9.0.

-To this date (July 2009), VLC does however not support hardware MIDI inputs
+VLC does however not support hardware MIDI inputs

 neither networked MIDI over RTP.

-Also, support for other file formats is missing including:
+Also, support for other file formats is missing, including:

-*.KAR) and*.XMI), found in many old games.I am actually looking for legal and good documentation on the XMI format (not XMF!) so that it could be added as well.
+), found in many old games.As a matter of facts, I am looking for legal and good documentation on the XMI format (not XMF!), so that support could be added as well.

 So VLC resorts to software synthesis with a sound font file

-with the Fluidsynth
+through the Fluidsynth

 open-source library.